imagina/qcrud/README.md

           select: {label: 'name', id: 'id'}, //Define fields to config select delayed : () => {} //Load async options
         },
+        validateField : {//Validate if value of field exist [tested only in `input` type]
+          apiRoute: 'api-route-name',//Required
+          requestParams : {},//Request params
+          crudId : this.crudId//<int> Default rule to validate when is with crud }
       }
     ```